CerealSurya/R6-Stats-tracker-discontinued-/README.md

 - or create another email at https://temp-mail.org/en

--go to https://account.ubisoft.com/en-GB/login paste your email and create an account
+- go to https://account.ubisoft.com/en-GB/login paste your email and create an account

 ![](resources/GUI.png)